ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 More comprehensive details on how battle subscripts work and guides on how to edit them are explored alongside battle effect scripts in the [Battle Effects](#battle-effects) section.

 ### Move Animation Scripts
-**Move animation scripts**, also known as move animations, are the displayed visual effects when a move is used.
+**Move animation scripts**, also known as move animations, contain commands to execute visual and audio effects when a move is used.
 Every move is uniquely associated with a move animation script.
 In other words, a uniquely identified move animation script is associated strictly with a specific move and may not shared.

 See [Move Animations](#move-animations) for more comprehensive details on how move animation scripts work and guides on how to edit them.